 What is Water on Wheels?

 The WOW is a teaching tool that allows schools to increase student knowledge about the water cycle and its impact on daily life.
-Instead of taking an off-site field trip, the WOW mobile is a field trip that comes to your school at a fraction of the cost and time, in the form of a 24' trailer that is a mini-museum.
+Instead of taking an off-site field trip, the WOW is a field trip that comes to your school at a fraction of the cost and time, in the form of a 24' trailer that is a mini-museum.

-Inside the WOW, educational displays are colorful, interactive and designed to appeal to students in grades 4 and higher.
-Because the source of drinking water for the Mid South is groundwater, one important display in the WOW spotlights the Memphis aquifer system, a vast underground reservoir with some of the cleanest water on Earth.
+Inside the WOW, educational displays are colorful, interactive, and visually appealing.
+Because the source of tap water for the Mid-South is groundwater, one important display in the WOW spotlights the Memphis aquifer system, a vast underground resource with some of the cleanest water on Earth.

-The WOW is available for viewing at schools and public events around Memphis, Shelby County and the Mid South.
-Its goal is to educate our community about the source of our drinking water, and the importance of preserving and protecting it.
+The WOW is available for viewing at schools and public events around Memphis, Shelby County, and the Mid-South.
+Its goal is to educate our community about the source of our tap water, the Memphis aquifer, and the importance of preserving and protecting the aquifer and its water.